Objectives of Aviation Quality and Safety Management Systems

 - Turnover rate.

-- Low number of reported hazards or incidents?
+- The low number of reported hazards or incidents?

 - Low accident rate?